qwe2820435o2/SceneGuide/Docker/Project containerization transformation (1).md

 2. Mirror build based on build parameters on Jenkins ——> Jenkins packages images according to Dockerfile ——> Push to Harbor, an enterprise-level private repository ——> Delete locally generated images

+3. Humpback lightweight container management tool ——> Pull the image from the repository ——> Deploy containers for each host